WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 3/Scratch Work.md

 Thus, since there is no x that works for all y, this statement is false.

 ---
-### 5. Let the universe for m and for n be the set of positive integers and let the universe for z be the set of all integers.
+### 5. Let the universe for m and for n be the set of positive integers an   d let the universe for z be the set of all integers.
 Write the negation of the following statement without the symbol “¬” and determine, with explanation, whether the original statement or its negation is true.

 #### $\forall z \exists n \forall m (n \le z^2 \lor z < n + m)$